-Made from galvanized steel, stainless steel or aluminum with nylon, stamped steel or cast iron endlocks Cookson Rolling Service Doors are easily recycled, reused or repurposed.
+Made from steel, stainless steel and/or aluminum, Thermiser Max Insulated Rolling Doors are easily recycled, reused or repurposed.
 Steel and aluminum are among the greenest, most sustainable materials used in construction projects today due to their inherent environmental benefits.